 In late July I said goodbye to my family and friends and prepared to embark.
 Jay still had a year of college left at Roosevelt, and was envious of my exotic prospects while he slogged through more courses, books and exams.
 As a going-away present he promised to send me a subscription to Playboy magazine, which seemed like an odd but interesting gift for someone going to Africa.

 I experienced a tinge of anxiety on leaving.
 As excited as I was, I’d be heading off to a far distant land and culture.
-Sure I’d been to Europe, and had traveled as far away as Israel.
-I’d even managed to go broke, for a few days, and had survived without too much inconvenience.
+Sure I’d lived in London, had been to Europe, and had traveled as far away as Israel.
+I’d even managed on my far-flung travels to go broke for a few days, and had survived without too much inconvenience.
 But Africa was different.
 Get your physicals and dental appointments done before you leave, we were advised, because you won’t have access to that kind of medical care there.
 Even phone calls to and from Liberia were chancy propositions.

 More personally, this would be the first time since we met 18 months earlier that Jay and I would be apart.
 Nevertheless, we assured each other, it would be a great adventure.
 In my last conversation with him, the day before I left, we talked about life as a series of adventures, from birth to death.
 The trick was to flow from one to the next gracefully, learning what there was to learn, and gaining in experience and friendships.
 It was a charming if somewhat naïve conceit.